albarseghian/tasks/README.md

 # tasks
-this repo contain tasks for several companies
+this repo contains tasks for several companies

 Task 1